 Get new service numbers

 Select the numbers you want.
-You have 10 minutes to select your phone numbers; if you take more than 10 minutes, the phone numbers will be returned to the pool of phone numbers.
+You have 10 minutes to select your phone numbers and place your order.
+If you take more than 10 minutes, the phone numbers will be returned to the pool of numbers.

 Port or transfer existing service numbers